FitMachineLearning/FitML/SelectiveMemory/README.md

 ### What type of results do we get?
 Our agent is able to crawl, stand up, walk, run, jump after 500 episodes in the famous openAI BipedalWalker test.
 After 3000 iterations, our agent is able to advance fast and be very stable on its feet.
 You can watch it in action here: https://youtu.be/hKrFFeZqq3E.

+### What is Fit ML
+Fit Machine Learning (FitML) is blog that houses a collection of python Machine Learning articles and examples, often focusing on Reinforcement Learning.
+Here, you will find code related to Q Learning, Actor-Critic, MDP, Bellman, OpenAI solutions and custom implemented approaches to solving some of the toughest and most interesting problems to date (Yes, I am "baised").

+### Who is Michel Aka
+*Michel is an AI researcher and a graduate from University of Montreal who currently works in the Healthcare industry.*